G-dubbbz/bryt-isen/documents/userstories.md

 ## Posting Own Games (User Story 4)

-> "As a user, I want to post my own games on the platform, including layout, rules, descriptions, and other attributes, for future filtering and searching."
+> "As a user, I want to post my own games on the platform, including layout, rules, descriptions, and other attributes, so that i can play games not yet found on the site"

 ## Queue Functionality (User Story 5)

-> "As a user, I want to create queues of games and share them with others, facilitating organized gaming sessions."
+> "As a user, I want to create queues of games and share them with others, so that i can facilitate organized gaming sessions."

 ## Favorite Games (Playlist Feature) (User Story 6)